lbr-stack/lbr_fri_ros2_stack/examples/README.md

 The last command launches a ROS node via a [launch file](moveit_python_examples/launch/moveit_motion_examples.launch).
 The [ROS node](moveit_python_examples/src/moveit_motion_examples.py) then controls the robot via MoveIt!.

 ## C++
-In this folder, we demonstrate simple motion view MoveIt! in C++.
+In this folder, we demonstrate simple motion via MoveIt! in C++.

 ### Pose Streaming Node
 Execute end-effector poses as stored in a `.csv` file.
 To execute, do